uiuc-bdeep/ACE_592_Notebooks/README.md

 # R Training Notebooks

+Update: the file is saved at netshare project folder.

 These notebooks were from the CyberGIS Workshop called [R on ROGER](https://wiki.cigi.illinois.edu/pages/viewpage.action?pageId=12386419), last held 11-09-16.

 deleted:    Lab_4_Multi-Core_Processing_in_R/United_States_Daily.rds